Entry dated :: May 5, 1965

 The Mole in the Warren Commission

-Q. What role did the Commission play in selecting, its staff?
+Q. What role did the Commission play in selecting its staff?

 A. We agreed on J. Lee Rankin--as it turns out a good choice--then Rankin submitted staff and biographies, and we approved.
 We, more or less, took his word.
 I didn't know any one of them.
-We approved purely on Rankin's say so.
+We approved purely on Rankin's say-so.

-Q. Did the Commission act as a sort of Board Of Directors?
+Q. Did the commission act as a sort of board of directors?

 A. I didn't.
 I had my own independent investigation.
 I had [Gerald] Stiles, and Ex-Congressman Ray, and a Harvard lawyer, Frank Fallon, on my payroll, and they evaluated testimony.
-I kept these people from the Commission because I wanted to be sure they were independently there.

 Q. Was there disagreement on the bullet that hit Governor Connally?

-A. There was a wide spectrum of opinion among the Commisssion.
-I was closest to the staff position that Connally was hit by same bullet that hit Kennedy.
+A. There was a wide spectrum of opinion among the Commission.
+I was closest to the staff position that Connally was hit by the same bullet that hit Kennedy.
 Senator Russell was at the opposite extreme.
 He believed that Connally was hit by a separate bullet.
 The other members ranged in between us.

-Q. Were there other areas of disagreement.
+Q. Were there other areas of disagreement?

 Q. How was it determined when to wind up?